 - Roughly seven in 10 (69%) Brazil respondents are more likely to book a hotel that has hotel management responses, significantly higher than most other markets.

 - Australians usually read 6-12 reviews before making a decision on hotels, restaurants or local attractions (45%), whilst 24% will go through 13-20 reviews whilst planning.

 "Globally, travellers want to see pictures, they like to book properties that have alot of accolades, and they like to read the most recent reviews to get a fresh perspective of the hotel, restaurant or attraction," continues Messing.
 "The results underpin the need for business owners to not only monitor their online reputation, but to engage as much as possible with their past and potential customers.
 The benefits are clear - the more engaged the property, the more likely travellers are to book."

-TripAdvisor, Inc. (NASDAQ: TRIP), through its subsidiaries, manages and operates websites under 23 other travel media brands:
+The subsidiaries and affiliates of TripAdvisor, Inc. (NASDAQ: TRIP) own and operate a portfolio of websites under 20 other travel media brands:

 www.airfarewatchdog.com, www.bookingbuddy.com, www.citymaps.com, www.cruisecritic.com, www.familyvacationcritic.com, www.flipkey.com, www.thefork.com (including www.lafourchette.com, www.eltenedor.com, www.iens.nl and www.dimmi.com.au), www.gateguru.com, www.holidaylettings.co.uk, www.holidaywatchdog.com, www.housetrip.com, www.jetsetter.com, www.niumba.com, www.onetime.com, www.oyster.com, www.seatguru.com, www.smartertravel.com, www.tingo.com, www.vacationhomerentals.com and www.viator.com